-This is an inspiring place for golf, huge dunes provide tremendous definition and the Irish Sea is very much a backcloth.
+This is an inspiring place to play golf, huge dunes provide tremendous definition and the Irish Sea is very much a backcloth.
 It’s a bit of a monster too; the 18-hole layout stretches to more than 7,000 yards, a challenging par 71.
 Two par 3s (7a & 12a) make up the par 77 20-hole layout and they are definitely worth playing, making a refreshing break from tradition.

 There is no doubt that Ruddy has a sense of humour – the scorecard is full of witticisms, even the green on the par four 12th is humorous at over 125 yards long, with any three putt being an achievement.
 This is an enjoyable and memorable course.
 Many of the holes are varied and capture one’s attention and there are some great holes too.